 How Stuff Works explains how our sense of smell works.
-It explains how our brain associates smell with certain memories and feelings which can impact and sway our perceptions of our surroundings or a specific situation.
+It explains how our brain associates smell with certain memories and feelings, which can influence our perceptions of our surroundings or a specific situation.

 Think about it.
 How many times have you walked into a tidy space but felt like it was dirty because there was a bad odor present?
 You couldn’t see anything dirty, but the odor you were smelling made you perceive the area as dirty.

 On the flip side, do you perceive a room to be clean when you smell lemon or bleach?
 I know that I personally feel a little less paranoid about using a public restroom if it smells like bleach.

-There are several different ways to make your house smell good include preventing and eliminating bad smells as well as introducing things that make your house smell good.
+There are several different ways to make your house smell good including preventing and eliminating bad smells as well as introducing things that make your house smell good.

 Here are some ways to get rid of the nasty smells, and a few of my favorites to make your house smell really good.

 1. Clean the Garbage Can

 Garbage cans and the area where you store them can grab and hold odors.
 Clean and sanitize the garbage can and the area around the garbage can.

 I spray and soak my garbage can with hydrogen peroxide or bleach once a month.
 I also wipe down the interior of the garbage cabinet with disinfectant spray cleaner to help keeps smells at bay.